divadbaroon/Junov.1/README.md

 # Juno

-Used to effortless setup, train, and interact with intelligent text-to-speech based entites.
-Juno was designed to be modular, customizable, and extensible making it suitable for a wide range of use cases.
+Designed for effortless setup, training, and usage of intelligent, text-to-speech entities.
+Built on leading AI platforms, it delivers a state-of-the-art virtual assistant that's modular, customizable, and versatile for various use cases.

 <details>
 <summary><b>Key Features 🌐</b></summary>